Necrotizing pneumonia: Adults

 Necrotizing pneumonia typically occurs in adult males who have coexisting health problems like diabetes mellitus, alcohol use disorder, and corticosteroid therapy.
 Other risk factors may include smoking, gastrectomy, history of substance use disorder or HIV/AIDS.

 Children

-On the contrary, in most of the cases children of both sexes are affected equally.
+In most cases, children of both sexes are affected equally.
 Furthermore, it is unlikely that affected children have any underlying co-morbidities, but if any, asthma is the most common chronic disorder followed by recurrent otitis media.

 Relationship with viral infection

 Group A streptococcus such as S. pyogenes, often preceded by varicella infection, may cause severe invasive infections and complicated childhood pneumonia.
 Influenza virus infection substantially increases the risk of developing necrotizing pneumonia in children mostly by PVL-producing S. aureus followed by S. pneumoniae.
 In the United States it is observed that NP has increased following influenza owing to the emergence of MRSA strain USA300 infections.

 Additional imaging

 a) Initial plain chest radiograph showing a dense right upper zone airspace opacity and lingula airspace changes, consistent with multi-focal pneumonia.
 The following images were performed 24 h later. b) Plain chest radiograph with the patient intubated and ventilated revealing cavitation in the right mid to upper zones, pleural effusion and more general airspace changes bilaterally. c) Computed tomography (CT) scan, coronal view, demonstrating non-enhancing area (necrotic) thin-walled cavities within the right upper lobe and lingula. d) Lung ultrasonographic image displaying thin-walled cavities in the lingula region of the left lung.
-And this needs even more clarification.
+This requires further clarification.